 Beyond searching for “part-time”, I use key words to narrow down my search for flexible roles.
 The key words that have yielded the best results are often ones that describe the culture I am targeting.
 For example flexible hours or flexible work options, reduced hours, work from home, remote or virtual.

-Facebook has a job search now.
-It is not great.
-However, if you search for your key words or hashtags on social media platforms such as Facebook, LinkedIn, Twitter or Instagram, you will find postings.
+Facebook has a job search now, as does google.
+They are not great.
+However, if you search for your key words or hashtags on social media platforms such as LinkedIn, Twitter or Instagram, you will find postings.
 It is tricky to refine your search here but sometimes you’ll hit gem!

 On job sites…